 - In the bowl of a stand mixer fitted with the whisk attachment, add the whipping cream, sour cream and sugar.
 Whisk on medium speed, increasing speed to high, until stiff peaks form.
 Carefully fold in the larger amount of broken meringues.
-Add 6 Tbsp of the strawberry coulis and gently swirl it through the mixture.
-Not too much mixing – you want the red streaks to remain.
+Add 6 tablespoon of the strawberry coulis and gently swirl it through the mixture.
+Not too much mixing - you want the red streaks to remain.

 - Scoop the whipped cream mixture onto the top of the cheesecake.
 Using the back of a spoon, gently push it outwards with a swirling motion so that the whipped cream covers the cheesecake.
 Drizzle more strawberry coulis in a swirl pattern over the whipped cream.
 Arrange some of the nicest looking strawberry halves on top of the cheesecake, with some cut side up and some cut side down.
 Fill in with smaller sliced strawberries.
 Decorate with some of the remaining meringue pieces.
 I tried to select the pieces with ridged piping pattern on them to add additional texture.